People's is creating a plan for our future, and we want you to help us envision it.

 This process gives you, as a Member-Owner, shopper, or neighbor, the chance to share your experiences with us, and also to create and answer some deep questions about where best to put our energy and focus for the future direction of the Co-op.

 Help us create a path forward for the Co-op.

 The Long-term Planning Committee or LTPC is made up of four Collective Managers who invest some of their time at the Co-op to facilitating the long-term planning process.
 That means that they help steward the Collective Management toward making a decision, talk to the Board about progress towards deciding on planning projects, host engagement events for Member-Owners and members of the community, write articles and other updates, and do lots of diverse research about how the Co-op can grow to meet our needs and work towards out 10 year vision statements and our Ends.
 You can be in touch with the Long-term Planning Committee by emailing them at email@example.com.

 The Board Of Directors

 The Board of Directors is democratically elected group representing our Member-Owners.
 All of the Directors are intimately involved with and engaged in the long-term planning process, ensuring that the decisions we're making are legal, fiscally sound, and in the best interest of the Co-op.
 You'll see them at the engagement events and around the Co-op.
-If you have questions for the Board in particular, get in touch with Jacob, the Board Chair, firstname.lastname@example.org.
+If you have questions for the Board in particular, get in touch with them by emailing firstname.lastname@example.org.